 Normal rules no longer apply

 Apply an armistice around eating, sleeping and digital device use while you’re up in the air and you and the kids will be more relaxed during the flight.
 If they want to eat copious amounts of carbs (see tip below) and watch movies for hours on end, then this is probably the place to let it happen.
 Just keep on the lookout for sleep resistance turning into grumpiness – tire them out with tickles while they watch TV before tantrum stage sets in.

 We don’t just mean homemade seed bars, raisins and rice crackers (although include these too for variety) – stock your bag with special treats that they might not normally eat.
-You can even keep it partially healthy if your conscience gets the better of you, or if you’re just afraid of the affects of sugar in a confined space.
-We like the Natural Confectionary Company lollies, organic lollipops from Brown Rice Paradise, squeezy packs, tiny teddy biscuits, Pocky sticks and pretzels.
+You can even keep it partially healthy if your conscience gets the better of you, or if you’re just afraid of the effects of sugar in a confined space.
+We like the Natural Confectionery Company lollies, organic lollipops from Brown Rice Paradise, squeezy packs, tiny teddy biscuits, Pocky sticks and pretzels.
 But we’re not above straight-out bad-for-you crisps and chocolate, either.
-Look for things that come in individual-portion-size packs to avoid mess and play peacemaker in sharing negotiations amongst kids.
+Look for things that come in individual portion-size packs to avoid mess and play peacemaker in sharing negotiations among kids.
 Marks and Spencer have good selections of kid-enticing biscuits and sweets that are worth scoping out.

 Put a sock in it

 Socks are much easier to deal with than taking shoes on and off for toilet trips, and a bit more hygienic than bare feet.
 Bring old ones that you can toss away if you don’t want to store them dirty and wash them at the other end.
 Some airlines provide a set in adult and kid sizes, but if you want to be sure, pack a few pairs so you can keep feet dry and relatively clean – they may need changing after toilet trips.